webfm/defect-app/project-data.md

             * CATEGORIES - use category value list as source for selector
             * LOCATIONS - use location value list as source for selector
             * VALUE_LIST - use values in list
-        * id - only used for VALUE_LIST type, matchs lists.first element
+        * id - only used for VALUE_LIST type, matches lists.first element
     * validators - validator for a field
     * [find out how template should be displayed](defect-details-view.md)
 * categories - category list for defect, used for template.source.type = "CATEGORIES"